bosborne/pyTMHMM/README.md

 - the downloadable binaries are Linux-only
 - the downloadable binaries may not be redistributed, so it's not possible to put them in a Docker image or a VM for other people to use
-- the need to predict transmembrane helices in a scripted, automated way
+- there is a need to predict transmembrane helices in a scripted, automated way

 This Python implementation includes a parser for the undocumented file format used to describe the model and a fast Cython implementation of the Viterbi algorithm used to perform the annotation.
 The tool will output files similar to the files produced by the original TMHMM implementation.

-# Incompatibilities
+## Incompatibilities

 * The original TMHMM implementation handles ambigious characters and gaps in an undocumented way.
 However, `pyTMHMM` does not attempt to handle such characters at all and will fail.
 A possible fix is to replace those characters with something also based on expert/domain knowledge.

-# Installation
+## Installation

 This package supports Python 3.5 or greater.
 Install with:

     > pip install pyTMHMM

-# Usage
+## Command Line Usage

     > pyTMHMM -h
     usage: pyTMHMM [-h] -f SEQUENCE_FILE [-m MODEL_FILE] [-p]